 - Large quantities of silver are heavy and can be difficult to handle; for example, a $50,000 holding in silver weighs over 200 pounds.

-- Very large holdings always demand extra attention to security.
+- Very large holdings always demand extra attention to security and insurance coverage.

-Depository Storage of Your Metals Offers Some Very Real Advantages
+Storing at Money Metals Depository Offers Some Very Real Advantages

-- A depository building custom-built to Money Metals specifications, armored in thick steel and hardened concrete.
+- Money Metals' depository building is custom-built to our specifications, using armored in thick steel and hardened concrete.

 - Money Metals Depository uses only top-of-the-line UL Class 3 vaults